JangHyun1994/technical-writing.gitlab/onboarding/tw_quiz.md

 1. In the documentation, does GitLab allow use of contractions like "don't" or "can't"?

-1. How do you add a new topic to the sidebar table of contents?
+1. How do you add a new topic to the global nav bar (on the left)?

-1. How do you differentiate between topics that are Enterprise Edition only and ones that aren’t?
+1. How do you differentiate between features that exist only in certain [tiers](https://about.gitlab.com/handbook/marketing/product-marketing/tiers/)?

 1. Where can you find which stage/group labels to add to an issue/MR, and which technical writer to assign?

-1. Which labels should be added to the majority of documentation MRs?
+1. Which labels must be added to MRs that have changes to the documentation?

+1. What is the correct format for linking one doc to another in `gitlab/doc/*`?

 Would you like to add your own question to this list?
-Submit a merge request in this project.
+Submit a merge request to get started.